Price stops 28 shots, Canadiens beat Avalanche 3-0

+MONTREAL (AP) — The Montreal Canadiens needed a full-team effort to shut down the NHL’s best offensive line.

-MONTREAL (AP) — Carey Price stopped 28 shots for his third shutout of the season as the Montreal Canadiens beat the Colorado Avalanche 3-0 on Saturday night.
+Carey Price stopped 28 shots for his third shutout of the season as the Canadiens beat the Colorado Avalanche 3-0 on Saturday night.

 Brett Kulak, Jesperi Kotkaniemi and Jordie Benn all scored in the third period for the Canadiens, who had lost three of their last four games.
 Price got his 43rd career shutout.